 All medical treatments have benefits and side effects and these will be explained to you so that you can understand what is involved in each treatment option allowing you to make an informed decision as to whether you wish to proceed with any of the treatments offered.

 Although the doctor can recommend a course of treatment to you, the final choice is yours.
 You do not need to make a decision about treatment at this first appointment, you may have time to go away and consider your decision.

 Sometimes further tests may be needed before a treatment option can be recommended.
 These tests and the need for them will be explained to you by your doctor.

 You will have the opportunity to ask questions and it is sometimes helpful to write down any questions that you wish to ask and bring them with you.
 You are also welcome to bring family or a support person with you.

 If you have been given enough information and have chosen a treatment plan, you may be asked to sign an "Agreement to Medical Treatment" form.
 The doctor also signs this form to indicate that they have provided you with all the information needed for you to make an informed decision about the treatment being offered.
 By signing the form you are agreeing to proceed with the treatment suggested, although you can change your mind at any time.

 If at anytime you feel unsure or have any questions about your disease or treatment, please feel free to ask your health professional.

-At this appointment the doctor or nurse will give you an information folder.
-This contains information about the department, other services and the treatment that the doctor and you have discussed or agreed upon.
+At this appointment the doctor or nurse will give you an information folder:

-Ward 26 is located on the 2nd floor of the Riverside block of Christchurch Hospital, and is the acute Oncology Ward.
+From November 2020 Oncology Ward B5 is located on the 5th floor of the B block of new Waipapa building at Christchurch Hospital, and is the acute Oncology Ward.
 You may be admitted to this ward for your treatment or if you become unwell.
 You may also be admitted to help with symptom control.

 03 364 0640, ask for Ward 26